All My Friends (Snakehips song): Music video

 A music video for the track was released on 16 November 2015.
 It was directed by Mister Whitmore.

 The video opens with Tinashe sitting on the edge of the roof of a building at night whilst singing her verse.
 It then cuts to a long queue to get into a nightclub and the shot continues panning to the left, where we see couples kissing, people throwing up and a young man in a snapback stumbling forward before sitting down and drinking out of a bag.
 The camera continues leftward until it reaches the front of the line (other than a new shot of Tinashe singing the bridge whilst sitting in the back of a taxi and wearing sunglasses).
 The bouncer, refusing to let anyone in, mouths "Fuck off!" at the camera in front of him.

 Chance does not appear in the main video, but there is a director's cut that features him singing on a graphical screen, which the aforementioned guy in the snapback sees and is amazed by.

 Live performances

 On 25 February 2016, Snakehips, Chance the Rapper and Tinashe performed the track on Jimmy Kimmel Live.
+In April, Snakehips performed the song live with Tinashe at Coachella.